 This gluten-free lemon drizzle cake is moist and fluffy and a little bit buttery.
 It’s somewhere between a fluffy layer cake and a pound cake and is drizzled in a simple two ingredient lemon icing.

-Be sure to check out more of my gluten-free baked goods including my gluten-free vanilla pound cake and my 5- minute gluten-free lemon mug cake for a quick and easy single serve treat.
+Be sure to check out more of my gluten-free baked goods including my dreamy good, super moist lemon bundt cake with a simple 3-minute glaze and my 5- minute gluten-free lemon mug cake for a quick and easy single serve treat.